liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/01-beginning-android-mobile-sdk-development/00-intro.markdown

 It's also important to note that you needn't have completed the Liferay MVC learning path to obtain a working Guestbook portlet.
-You can download the complete portlet code [here on GitHub](https://github.com/liferay/liferay-docs/tree/master/develop/learning-paths/mvc/code/learning-sdk/portlets). for instructions on building and deploying the portlet to your Liferay instance, see [this tutorial](/tutorials/-/knowledge_base/6-2/deploying-plugins-to-a-local-portal-instance).
+You can download the complete portlet code [here on GitHub](https://github.com/liferay/liferay-docs/tree/master/develop/learning-paths/mvc/code/learning-sdk/portlets).
+For instructions on building and deploying the portlet to your Liferay instance, see [this tutorial](/tutorials/-/knowledge_base/6-2/deploying-plugins-to-a-local-portal-instance).

 Fantastic!
 Now you're ready to get started with Liferay's Mobile SDK!